DMCPA

-2,5-Dimethoxy-4-methylphenylcyclopropylamine (DMCPA) is a lesser-known psychedelic drug and a substituted amphetamine and phenylcyclopropylamine.
+DMCPA, also known as 2,5-dimethoxy-4-methylphenylcyclopropylamine, is a psychedelic drug of the phenethylamine, amphetamine, and phenylcyclopropylamine families related to DOM.
+It is a derivative of tranylcypromine and is the cyclized phenethylamine analogue of DOM in which the α and β positions have been connected with a carbon atom to form a cyclopropyl group.

 Use and effects

 In Alexander Shulgin's book PiHKAL (Phenethylamines I Have Known and Loved), the dose range is listed as 15 to 20 mg and the duration is listed as 4 to 8 hours.
 DMCPA produces open-eye visuals, anorexia, and psychedelic dreams.
 One of the reports in PiHKAL gave it a +++ on the Shulgin Rating Scale.

 Pharmacology

 Pharmacodynamics

 The comprehensive receptor interactions of DMCPA have been studied.

+Chemistry

+Synthesis

+The chemical synthesis of DMCPA has been described.

 History

 DMCPA was first described in the scientific literature by at least 1974.